Answer: You Should Get A Massage As Often As You Can!

 Being able to identify what you want to accomplish is a good start.
 Each treatment goal will vary in length for instances; a 16-year-old professional ballroom dancer who puts in 30 hours of dancing in a week and has muscle imbalances will have many different needs than a stay-at-home mom looking for stress-relief and relaxation.

 Why Are You Seeking Massage Therapy?

 Health and relaxation –

-Stress management - This is perfect for the average office worker or executive.
+Stress management – This is perfect for the average office worker or executive.
 Computer pain syndrome causes major stress and pain problems throughout your body.
 Prolonged static postures cause your muscles to become weak and inhibited while others are becoming tight, strong, and short, this is a muscle imbalance.
-These tight muscles cause a restriction in blood circulation and increases stress and tension throughout your entire body.
-We recommend two 60 or 75 minute session per month, this is less than your average phone or tv bill!
-This program interval is for the high stress lifestyle individual who still wants to perform their best and set their body up to meet head-on the stresses of living in a high pressure world.
+These tight muscles cause a restriction in blood circulation and increase stress and tension throughout your entire body.
+We recommend two 60 or 75-minute sessions per month, this is less than your average phone or tv bill!
+This program interval is for the high-stress lifestyle individual who still wants to perform their best and set their body up to meet head-on the stresses of living in a high-pressure world.

 Chronic pain –